 Wouldn't it be nice if the treatment of depression was simple?
 Unfortunately, there's nothing simple about depression treatment in the real world.
 Treatment-resistant depression (TRD) refers to illness that hasn't respond to trials of adequate duration and dosage of at least two antidepressants.
 The STAR*D research study found that only about 1/3 of people get… Continue reading Treatment-Resistant Depression: When What’s Supposed to Work Doesn’t

 I love Canada, but sometimes we're a little behind.
-Drugs are slower to get approved by Health Canada compared to the US, and we have fewer clinical trials going on here.
-I would be really interested in trying out ketamine, but it doesn't have Health Canada approval for use in depression, there are no clinical… Continue reading I Dream of Ketamine – Living with Treatment-Resistant Depression
+Drugs are slower to get approved by Health Canada compared to the US, and fewer clinical trials are done here.
+I'd be really interested in trying out ketamine, but it doesn't have Health Canada approval for use in depression, there are no clinical trials in my… Continue reading I Dream of Ketamine: Living with Treatment-Resistant Depression

 I have always been a big fan of the documentary program The Passionate Eye on CBC, Canada's public broadcaster.
 Until now.
 On January 6, 2018, they aired "A Prescription for Murder?", which was originally shown on the BBC.
 The program focused on James Holmes, the young man who shot and killed 12 people and injured 70… Continue reading A Prescription For Murder?